-On June 20, 2016, the IASB published final amendments to IFRS 2 that clarify the classification and measurement of sharebased payment transactions.
-These amendments deal with variations in the final settlement arrangements including: (a) accounting for cash-settled share-based payment transactions that include a performance condition, (b) classification of sharebased payment transactions with net settlement features, as well as (c) accounting for modifications of share-based payment transactions from cash-settled to equity.
+On June 20, 2016, the IASB published final amendments to IFRS 2 that clarify the classification and measurement of share-based payment transactions.
+These amendments deal with variations in the final settlement arrangements including: (a) accounting for cash-settled share-based payment transactions that include a performance condition, (b) classification of share-based payment transactions with net settlement features, as well as (c) accounting for modifications of share-based payment transactions from cash-settled to equity.

 These changes are effective for annual periods beginning on or after January 1, 2018.
-The Company has not yet assessed the impact of this amendment.
+The application of this amendment to IFRS 2 is not expected to have any impact on the financial statements.